 Cure pumpkins as you would a winter squash (see below) with the stem attached and stored around 50-55 degrees Fahrenheit.
 Relative humidity should be around 60-75%.

 These guys can be stored all the way till spring if properly cured and stored.
 To cure, let them air-dry in a warm humid environment of 80-85 degrees Fahrenheit and 90% relative humidity for 10-14 days.
-This will toughen the skin and improve their flavour.
-Sweet potatoes store best in an unheated room of 50-60 degrees, with moderate relative humidity of 60-70%, taking great care not to let them drop below 50 degrees Fahrenheit.
+This will toughen the skin and improve its flavor.
+Sweet potatoes store best in an unheated room of 50-60 degrees, with a moderate relative humidity of 60-70%, taking great care not to let them drop below 50 degrees Fahrenheit.

 This root veggie should always be harvested before a heavy frost hits.
 Remove the tops, and store as you would carrots in a moist insulator such as sawdust, moss or sand.